White 5957 metres, CR71.3/129

 The undulating nature of the terrain means there are several striking downhill holes on the property, but conversely it also means the closing holes on each nine are played uphill to the clubhouse.
 There is a challenging set of par 3s, particularly 12 and 17, and the uphill 16th is one of the region’s toughest par 4s.
 The par-5 11th is stroke one, largely through having a long narrow fairway framed by tall trees leading to an elevated green.

-1/ Durbanville junior member Jordan Rothman became one of the youngest winners of the SA Women’s Amateur at age 15 in 2018 at Umhlali CC.
+1/ Durbanville junior member and club champion Jordan Rothman became one of the youngest winners of the SA Women’s Amateur at age 15 in 2018 at Umhlali CC.

 2/ Nine club members have represented SA golf teams in the new millennium – Nicol van Wyk, Jean-Paul Strydom, Adrian Ford, Ian Snyman, Ayden Senger, Tyran Snyders, Kaylah Williams, Jordan Rothman and Kelly Erasmus.